*Investing Simple is affiliated with Fundrise and we may earn commissions if you click on a Fundrise link*

 Investors using the Roofstock platform can purchase the rental property and leave all the management duties and tenant communication to your Roofstock property manager.
 This allows investors to focus on growing their passive income stream rather than dealing with the broken toilet at one of their rental properties.

-Investors in Roofstock One can buy shares of the underlying property, at a minimum of 1/10th of the property value.
+Investors in Roofstock One can start investing, at a minimum of 1/10th of the property value.
 Investors will have direct rights to equity ownership in the home and any income generated after all expenses.

 Roofstock offers a variety of single-family rentals on its platform.